University of FloridaSolutions for Your Life

 Distribution

 Leafcutting bees are found throughout the world and are common in North America.
-In Florida there are approximately 63 different species (plus five subspecies) within seven genera of leafcutter bees: Ashmeadiella, Heriades, Hoplitis, Coelioxys, Lithurgus, Megachile, and Osmia.
+In Florida there are approximately 63 species (plus five subspecies) within seven genera of leafcutter bees: Ashmeadiella, Heriades, Hoplitis, Coelioxys, Lithurgus, Megachile, and Osmia.

 Description